chschock/textsplit/README.md

 ## Input
 The algorithms are fed a matrix `docmat` containing vectors representing the content of a text.
-These vectors are supposed to have cosine similarity as their natural distance and length roughly corresponding to the content length of a text particle.
+These vectors are supposed to have cosine similarity as a natural similarity measure and length roughly corresponding to the content length of a text particle.
 Particles could be words in which case word2vec embeddings are a good choice as vectors.
 The width of `docmat` is the embedding dimension and the height the number of particles.

 ## Split along sentence borders
 If you want to split text into paragraphs, you most likely already have a good